eduardkrgr/katacoda-scenarios/ChangeFile/step9.md

 Change the File

-Switch to the IDE and open the file 'devonfw/workspaces/main/some/Folder/For/test.txt'.
+A script created a placeholder in the background to insert data at a specific line number.

+Please close othe file in the Editor if you have it open and open it again to see some changes.
 `devonfw/workspaces/main/some/Folder/For/test.txt`{{open}}